 - Connecting to specific Wifi networks does not work.
 If the workarounds above don’t work, and you find you can connect to open networks, you may be running into this bug.
-At the time of writing, there are no known workarounds, and help in nailing down the exact issue is appreciated.
+Some people find that changing location settings to ‘device only’.
+Help in nailing down the exact issue is appreciated in the bugtracker.

 Other connectivity issues

 - Cannot disable SIM card in dual SIM.
 No workaround yet.
 This feature is not part of Android 6/7, but is a vendor (qualcomm?)-specific extension that needs to be ported.
 A preliminary fix is part of the beta-test for 19.10, though more development may be required before full release.

 - No connection to computer.
 [Fairphone Open OS / Sibon].
 Workaround: Enable developer settings > USB debugging.
 Set connection mode to MTP in developer settings.